 In an effort to support jurisdictions without building codes, the Division of Fire Prevention and Control is permitted to assist local governing bodies with inspections and code enforcement; much like the division already does for hospitals and schools.
 (Page 15, line 6-16).

-The bill has passed its Senate Committee hearing and next will be heard by the House Appropriations Committee.
+The bill has passed the Senate and will be heard by the House Transportation, Housing & Local Government Committee on Tuesday, April 18.

-Position: No Position Sponsor(s): Sen. Cutter & Sen. Exum and Rep. Froelich & Rep. Velasco
+Position: No Position Sponsor(s): Sens.
+Cutter & Sen. Exum and Rep. Froelich & Rep. Velasco